JohnL4/Journal-Go/README.md

-# HelloGin
+# Journal
-Horsing around with Go Gin and Angular
+Copied from HelloGin (hoursing around w/Go and Angular)

 # Serving an Angular front end